JulianKnodt/nerf_atlas/readme.md

 A repository which contains NeRF and a bunch of extensions to NeRF.

 Important Note:
-WORK IN PROGRESS, things may be subtly _borken_.
+WORK IN PROGRESS, things may be subtly _borken_ 🦮.

 ---